 I’ve been to the Wall too, both soon after it opened, and several times since.
 It is a place of camaraderie and solitude, connection and silence, past and present.
 In her design, architect Maya Lin has created an artwork that respects the sacrifices and courage of war without glorifying the struggles and hard choices and sorrow that attend it.
 It is a place well worth your time to visit, whatever your thoughts about the Viet Nam conflict or war in a wider sense.
 China Beach needs to be on your make time to watch list for those reasons as well, and for insight into ways creative artists work with these challenging subjects.

 Kerry Dexter is one of five writers who contribute to Perceptive Travel’s blog.
-You’ll most often find her writing about travels in Europe and North America in stories that connect to music, history, and the arts, and occasionally about such things as butternut squash pizza and fireballs being hurled into the sea.
+You’ll most often find her writing about travels in Europe and North America in stories that connect to music, history, and the arts, including such things as an evening along the Falls Road in Belfast and Julie Fowlis singing of her home in Scotland’s Western Isles.

 Consider subscribing to Perceptive Travel through email or